Important Aspects of HR Policy in the Medium-term Management Plan

 3. Development of Future Leaders

 We are making continuous efforts to develop staff who can contribute to management of our businesses.
-We believe actual experience provides the greatest opportunity for growth, so we are expanding opportunities for employees to be dispatched to Group companies both in Japan and overseas.
+We believe actual experience provides the greatest opportunity for growth, so we are expanding opportunities for employees to be dispatched to Group companies both in Japan and overseas including the utilization of the new long-term training program, which enables more interaction between sales divisions and departments.
 Furthermore, we are continuing to offer training at our Tokyo headquarters for specially selected staff as part of our ongoing efforts to develop future leaders.

 Activities throughout Sojitz Group